Welcome to Zealots of Zaldar

 Sometimes, NPCs will have fixed target Difficulties in the Quest Book, i.e., a goblin will be convinced that the Heroes are actually high-ranking members of the goblin's gang and thus welcome in their gang's hideout on any successful Difficulty 15+ Trickery roll.
 In other situations, where a target Difficulty is not noted, Zaldar can set a target Difficulty on the fly based on the circumstances, adding penalties or bonuses to the impromptu target Difficulty as they see fit.

 Zaldar can also have the recipients of Trickery attempts roll Perception checks.
-If the Perception roll is greater than the Trickery roll, it can be concluded the deception was unsuccessful and the intended fools were not convinced by the Hero's tale.
+If the Perception check is greater than the Trickery roll, it can be concluded the deception was unsuccessful and the intended fools were not convinced by the Hero's tale.

 As always, Zaldar should reward players for clever, creative, or provocative roleplaying; however, Zaldar's rulings are final, and while the Heroes have agency to manipulate the world, they should not be allowed to achieve things beyond reason just because the dice rolls were good.